logangraham/insight/README.md

--n        |   (int) The number of most similar results to return -scibert  |   (bool) Whether to use SciBERT, not DistilBERT [NOT IMPLEMENTED] -train    |   (bool) Whether to finetune model first [NOT IMPLEMENTED]
-- docpath |   (str) The filepath of the docs to finetune on [NOT IMPLEMENTED
+-n        |   (int) The number of most similar results to return -scibert  |   (bool) Whether to use SciBERT, not DistilBERT [NOT IMPLEMENTED] -train    |   (bool) Whether to finetune model first [NOT IMPLEMENTED] -docpath |   (str) The filepath of the docs to finetune on [NOT IMPLEMENTED
 ```

 ## TODO: